 The Frenchman's magnum opus for the season came during April’s comeback win over Manchester City, as the midfielder struck twice on our way to a 3-2 win after being 2-0 goals down.

-Renowned for his incredible fitness, his sublime passing range and his keen eye for goal, Pogba will only improve as time goes on and, as each game goes by, reinforce his reputation as one of the standout players on the planet.
+Renowned for his incredible fitness, his sublime passing range and his keen eye for goal, Pogba has only improved as time has passed and he reinforced his reputation as one of the standout players on the planet in the summer of 2018, as he helped guide France towards becoming world champions.